How Estate Sales Work

 - Have a list of acceptable weekends for the estate sale that fit your time frame.

-At this point the home should be cleared of all items deemed “not for sale” and ready for the company to enter and get to work.
+At this point the home should be cleared of all items deemed “not for sale” and ready for the estate sale company to enter and get to work.
 You can expect to furnish the company with a key or garage code to enter the home as they need to get the job done.
-Their process will include bringing in tables and signs to stage the home similarly to a store, appraising and pricing the contents within the home, advertising, and then finally hosting the sale which can be anywhere from a 1 to 4 day event.
-The estate sale process from beginning to end (meaning the first day the company begins to work in the home until the close of the sale) takes roughly 1 to 2 weeks.
+Each process differs but ours will include bringing in tables and signs to stage the home similarly to a store, professional advertising, appraising and pricing the contents within the home, and finally, hosting the sale which can be anywhere from a 1 to 4 day event.
+The estate sale process from beginning to end (meaning the first day the company begins to work in the home until the close of the sale) takes roughly 1 to 2 weeks on average.

 - Relax!
 Take time with family and friends or decorate your new space.
 Now is your chance to sit back and reap the benefits of making the decision to hire a professional.